-If there was ever a time to get serious about preparing for an ammunition shortage, it would have been about a year ago.
-Sure, we’ve seen shortages of niche ammunition and reloading components before, but the current lack of general hunting caliber ammunition is unique.
-The pandemonium seems to be fueling itself.
+If there was ever a time to get serious about preparing for an ammunition shortage, it would have been about three years ago.
+Still, it might be wise to get (and learn to use) a reloading kit.
+Sure, we’ve seen shortages of ammunition and reloading components before, but the current lack of general hunting caliber ammunition is unique.
+Companies have thankfully done a good job of keeping .223 Rem., .308 Win., and 9mm on the shelves this time around.
+Although stocks of some hunting cartridges have been stable, but many dependably abundant cartridges are still fairy dust.
+The pandemonium still seems to be fueling itself.
 It’s not uncommon for people to snatch up any ammo they might possibly use someday—just because it’s on the shelf.
 It’s frustrating for you, me, and everyone else interested in hunting and the shooting sports.
 The situation has got many of us thinking about the possibility that someday, there might just not be any more ammo available.
 There may come a time when I have to improvise to put some meat on the table.
 I’m optimistic that eventually, the panic buying will subside and things will go back to normal.
 But this situation has definitely highlighted the importance of being able to load your own ammo.

 Handloading ammunition isn’t a singular solution to ammo shortages—component shortages are a problem too—but being able to hand-load ammo, even in limited quantities, simply gives you more options.
 The impacts of the current ammo shortage will likely last into this fall’s hunting season, or beyond.
 If you don’t already have ammo for your hunting rifle, it could be hard to come by.
 For this reason alone, it never hurts to have a backup plan.
 Handloading can be expensive and complex to get into, but below I’ve outlined three simple reloading kits that allow you to reload pistol, rifle, shotgun, and even rimfire ammo without any special tools or expensive equipment.